eficode-academy/docker-katas/labs/09-multi-container.md

   - `wordpress_container` is the section where we define our wordpress container
   - `mysql_container` is the ditto of MySQL.

-> For more information on docker-compose yaml files, head over to the [documentation](https://docs.docker.com/compose/overview/).
+> For more information on docker compose yaml files, head over to the [documentation](https://docs.docker.com/compose/overview/).

 The `services` part is equivalent to our `docker container run` command.
 Likewise there is a `network` and `volumes` section for those as well corresponding to `docker network create` and `docker volume create`.